astoycos/iotDeviceSimulator/README.md

 ## Prereqs

-This module uses the `youtube-dl` library so it must be installed first with the installation instructions from the [folling link](https://ytdl-org.github.io/youtube-dl/download.html)
+This module uses the `youtube-dl` library so it must be installed first with the installation instructions from the [following link](https://ytdl-org.github.io/youtube-dl/download.html)

 STILL IN PRODUCTION